help-me-mom/ng-mocks/README.md

 We may encounter different unpleasant issues, when we mock declarations in testing environment.

-There is a list of most common issues and their solutions below, feel free to [contact us](#find-an-issue-or-have-a-question-or-a-request) if you are facing or struggling with anything else.
+There is a list of most common issues and their solutions below, feel free to [contact us](#find-an-issue-or-have-a-question-or-a-request) if you are facing or struggling with them or anything else.

 - [`TypeError: Cannot read property 'subscribe' of undefined`](#how-to-fix-typeerror-cannot-read-property-subscribe-of-undefined)
 - [`Error: Type is part of the declarations of 2 modules`](#how-to-fix-error-type-is-part-of-the-declarations-of-2-modules)